IBM/monitor-ibm-cloud-pak-with-watson-openscale/README.md

 ### Update credentials

 * In the notebook section 1.2 you will add your ICP platform credentials.
 * For the `url` field, change `https://w.x.y.z:31843` to use the IP address of your ICP cluster.
-Make sure you have the port appended `31843`.
 * For the `username`, use your login username.
 * For the `password`, user your login password.
+* For the `DATABASE_CREDENTIALS` and `SCHEMA_NAME` values, follow instructions from prerequisites to *Create an IBM Cloud instance of DB2 Warehouse*

 ### Run the notebook

 Spend an minute looking through the sections of the notebook to get an overview.
 You will run cells individually by highlighting each cell, then either click the `Run` button at the top of the notebook.
 While the cell is running, an asterisk (`[*]`) will show up to the left of the cell.
-When that cell has finished executing a sequential number will show up (i.e. `[17]`).
+When that cell has finished executing a sequential number will show up (for example, `[17]`).

 ### Get transactions for Explainability